shreddism/TheSaturnCollection/README.md

 "Non-interpolating" filters don't have a Frequency setting and just run at the tablet's report rate.

 "Pre-Transform" filters operate on raw tablet data, before the output mode, and work independently of the user's output mode.
-These are always applied before any "Post-Transform" filter regardless of console output because they apply before the transform/output mode, but among themselves their application order is based on the settings file/console output.
+These are always applied before any "Post-Transform" filter regardless of console output because they apply before the transform/output mode, but among themselves their application order is based on the user settings file, accessible from File > Save settings as...

 "Post-Transform" filters are applied on whatever data the output mode outputs.
 In Absolute Mode this just means a different set of coordinates, but Relative Mode's transform just outputs velocity, so any cursor-modifying Post Transform filter either runs the risk of tablet drift or just doesn't work at all.
+The ordering situation is similar.

 ### Expected Performance Impact Of Filters